 It Is Not Important at the Time of Filing Whether or Not These Many Inventions Form a Single General Inventive Concept

 Whether or not the group of inventions forms a single general inventive concept will only be determined long after filing a patent application, namely during the search stage.
-And the patent application will be searched and examined for at least one of the multitude of inventions in it.
+And you still can be sure that the patent application will be searched and examined for at least one of the multitude of inventions in it, if not for all.

-These are the consequences if you have several inventive aspects in one single patent application that do not form one single inventive concept:
+These are the consequences if you claim in one single patent application several inventive aspects that do not form one single inventive concept: